-The primary aims of the USP data platform are to enable towns practitioners to:
+The primary aims of the USP data platform is to enable people to:

 - Understand their town within a Scottish typology

 - Understand their town’s function, particularly in relation to the interrelationships and flows between towns.

 - Be equipped to explore locally available data to complement the findings displayed on the data platform.